 You can read my detailed SEOmoz review here.

 This is one area where Hubspot shines basically due to the fact that they have a closed system where each of the components works really well with each other.
 Even though you cannot achieve the same level of awesomeness with free tools, you can come close enough.

 The tool I use and recommend for analytics is Google analytics.
 It’s a free and a very powerful tool from Google.
 If you can do advanced customizations, then there is virtually nothing this tool cannot do.
 However, some of these maybe a bit advanced for beginners.

-If you want things to be simpler, you can use KissMetrics which is another great tool.
+If you want things to be simpler (in terms of insights, not in terms of implementation) and you have a SAAS product, you can use KissMetrics which is another great tool.
 It’s not free though.
 If much of your sales happens offline, you’d be better off using Google Analytics (Even for completely online business, I still suggest Google Analytics.
 However, for advanced functionality you get in Hubspot, there is a learning curve for Google Analytics).

 Component #5: CRM (Customer Relationship Management) Software